cs4241-21a/a1-gettingstarted/README.md

 Added a link tag to add a strawberry favicon icon.

 ### Design Achievements
-- **Used the Fredoka One Font from Google Fonts**: I used Fredoka One as the font for the =text in my site.
+- **Used the Fredoka One Font from Google Fonts**: I used Fredoka One as the font for the text in my site.
 - **Create Color Palette on Adobe.com**: I used a complementary based color palette.
 I checked thru the accessibility tools to ensure the colors are contrasted enough with the background and color blind safe!